oracle-livelabs/database-maa/zdm-physical-offline/object-storage-token/object-storage-token.md

 4. Create Bucket.

-   Click on "Create Bucket"
+   Click on "Create Bucket".

    ![Image showing create bucket option](./images/create_bucket.png)

-   Enter Bucket Name as "ZDM-Physical"
+   Enter Bucket Name as "ZDM-Physical".

    Leave all the defaults and click on "Create".